Peñablanca: History

 Named after its prominent white rock formations, Peñablanca was formerly a barrio of Tuguegarao named Bubug.
 However, it also went by other names such as Alimannao, which was said to have been derived from a German rancher named Otto Weber, who, when one of his servants was asked who owned the cows in the area, responded in Itawis: cua na Aliman yao (they belong to the German).
 Another name for the place was camasi, from the native word for tomato, which abounded in the area.
 Both Alimannao and Camasi are now names of barrios in the municipality.

 Peñablanca was made a separate municipality by the Spaniards on November 20, 1886.
 Its first inhabitants were Kalingas (unbaptized Irrayas) and Negritos.

 Geography

 The municipality is home to the Peñablanca Protected Landscape and Seascape which contains the Callao Cave (part of the Callao Limestone Formation Paleolithic Archaeological Site), one of the province's well-known landmarks and tourist spots.

-Peñablanca is situated 6.84 km from of the provincial capital Tuguegarao, and 492.98 km north of the country's capital city of Manila.
+Peñablanca is situated 6.84 km from the provincial capital Tuguegarao, and 492.98 km north of the country's capital city of Manila.